 You can search and remove the files present in the Other storage on your Mac by individually analyzing different file formats and deleting unwanted files from your system.

-Alternatively, you can use this keyboard shortcut – Command + F on your Mac desktop to get the same result.
+Alternatively, you can use this keyboard shortcut – Command + F on your Mac to get the same result.

-This should open the Finder app with the search tool on the screen.
+2. This should open the Finder app with the search tool on the screen.

-Now, click on the ‘This Mac’ tab at the top of the window.
+3. Now, click on the This Mac tab at the top.

-From the menu that appears, select ‘Other’.
+5. From the menu that appears, select Other.

-A new Search Attributes window will now appear on top of the Finder window.
-In this window, check the ‘File Size’ and ‘File Extension’ boxes under the ‘In Menu’ column and then click on ‘OK’.
+6. A new Search Attributes window will now appear on top of the Finder window.
+In this window, check the File Size and File Extension boxes under “In Menu” and then click on OK.

-Inspect the items you find in the search results.
-Select the files you may not need anymore and by Control-clicking or Right-clicking on the selection, and selecting the ‘Move to Trash’ option.
+8. Inspect the items you find in the search results.
+Select the files you may not need anymore by Control-clicking or right-clicking on the selection and selecting Move to Trash.

-Additionally, you can find files by adding other attributes using the ‘+’ icon at the top right corner.
+9. Additionally, you can find files by adding other attributes using the + icon at the top right corner.

-Once all the files you want to delete has been moved to the trash, you can empty your trash by Control-clicking or Right-clicking on the Trash icon from the dock and selecting the ‘Empty Trash’ option.
+10. Once all the files you want to delete have been moved to the trash, you can empty your trash by Control-clicking or right-clicking on the Trash icon from the dock and selecting Empty Trash.

-By deleting older iPhone backups
+Method 3: Delete older iPhone backups

+If you’re someone who regularly backs up your iPhone onto your Mac, then you must note that all your backups that aren’t synced to the iCloud are stored on your system’s local storage under the “Other” category.
 Unless you haven’t backed up your device in a long time, there’s no need for you to keep older backups of an iPhone or iPad on your Mac.
 The same applies if your Mac has kept a backup of an older iPhone or iPad that you no longer own.

-To delete unwanted iOS backups stored on your Mac, power ON both the iPhone and Mac and connect them using the USB-to-Lightning cable that came with your iPhone.
-When your iPhone is connected to the Mac, open the Finder app on the latter and click on your iPhone from the left sidebar under ‘Locations’.
+1. To delete unwanted iOS backups stored on your Mac, turn ON both the iPhone and Mac and connect them using the USB-to-Lightning cable that came with your iPhone.

-When the iPhone device management screen appears, make sure you’re on the ‘General’ tab, and click on the ‘Manage Backups’ option under the ‘Backups’ section.
+3. When the iPhone device management screen appears, select the General tab, and click on Manage Backups under “Backups”.

-You will now see a list of all backups you have stored for your iPhone on the Mac.
-Select the backup(s) you want to delete and click on ‘Delete Backup’.
+4. You will now see a list of all backups you have stored for your iPhone on the Mac.
+Select the backup(s) you want to delete and click on Delete Backup.

 The selected iOS backups will now be deleted from your Mac, thus restoring some space on your storage.